shamilkeheliya/NASA-MobileApp/Readme.md

 # Features
  - Working on both Android and iOS devices

+# To Do
+ - Function to save images to device
+ - Add Lazy Loader to the ListView
+ - Add Button to go to the Next Page

 # ScreenShots
 ### Light Theme
 ![Screenshot](./ScreenShots/L1.png) Home | ![Screenshot](./ScreenShots/L2.png) Home with Filters